SwayamSahoo11742/Scopul/README.md

 - Quantization: Implement a function to quantize the notes in the MIDI file to a particular grid size.🟠
 - MIDI file validation: Implement a function to validate the structure of the MIDI file and detect any errors.🟠
 - Export to other formats: Allow the export of the MIDI data to other formats such as CSV, JSON, or XML.🟠

+## Bugs
+- A lot of the MIDI to PDF conversions are still throwing errors
+- PDFs and XMLs are not generating with title

 ## Links
 Documentation - [https://swayamsahoo11742.github.io/](https://swayamsahoo11742.github.io/)